fenago/chatbots-development/md/Lab_3.md

-Unlike the last chapter, where we created content for the chatbot manually, we will be using this data live from the service endpoint.
+Unlike the last lab, where we created content for the chatbot manually, we will be using this data live from the service endpoint.
 In order to do this, we need to sign up to this.
 To sign up, navigate to [https://home.openweathermap.org/](https://home.openweathermap.org/)